The big 3 consulting firms: why McKinsey, BCG, and Bain are the most prestigious

 BCG was founded in 1963 by Bruce D. Henderson, it quickly grew to one of the most influential management consulting firms, constantly expanding its functional and industry expertise.
 Contrary to McKinsey, it was initially focused on external processes that affect a business.
 As a consequence, BCG became the pioneer of business strategy, developing several famous business concepts such as the BCG 2×2 matrix.
 Over time, Henderson turned BCG into a partnership.

 Similar to McKinsey, BCG launched a think tank, the Strategy Institute, to investigate and provide solutions for challenges of global magnitude.
-Today, BCG has ~20,000 employes in close to 100 offices around the world.
-For the first step in the recruiting process, BCG employs either the Online Case or the Pymetrics Test.
+Today, BCG has ~20,000 employees in close to 100 offices around the world.

-If you want to read more about the daily life of a BCG consultant, check out our interview here: https://strategycase.com/the-life-of-a-bcg-consultant-in-germany
+If you want to read more about the daily life of a BCG consultant and global salary levels, check out our reports and interview:

 Common feedback about BCG from its employees: